Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 Each page will contain a footer section which will provide links to the sponsors of the club, social media links and a button which will take the user back to the top of the page.

+### Skeleton Plane

+For me it is very important that my website is easy to navigate through to ensure a great user experience.
+The main navigational tool for my website will the be the navigation bar at the top of the page which will collapse into a dropdown menu on smaller screen sizes.
+As mentioned in the structure plane, my footer section will contain a button which will take the user back to the top of the screen to save them having to scroll all the way up.
+My fixtures and results page will feature navigational buttons that will allow them to navigate between the different months for ease of use.
+I have also consciously tried to keep the number of features on each page to a minimum to ensure each page is a user friendly environment.